dleon86/LivePlaylistCreator/README.md

 2. Open your web browser and navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

 3. Follow the instructions to authorize the application with your Google account.

+4. Input the setlist.fm url for the setlist that you want to make a playlist of.

+5. Enjoy your playlist!

 ## Project Structure